-has been approved by the SRA as fit and proper under Part 4.
+has been approved by the SRA under Part 4.

-- (b) No manager of a licensed body may be a person who is disqualified from being a manager of a body licensed by the SRA or any other approved regulator. - (c) No licensed body authorised body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit a personan individual to be a manager or owner interest holder of the body if: - (i) that person's name has been struck off the roll; - (ii) he/she is suspended from practising as a solicitor,
+- (b) No manager of a licensed body may be a person who is disqualified from being a manager of a body licensed by the SRA or any other approved regulator. - (c) No licensed body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit an individual to be a manager or owner of the body if: - (i) that person's name has been struck off the roll; - (ii) he/she is suspended from practising as a solicitor, - (iii) his/her practising certificate has been suspended whilst he/she is an undischarged bankrupt; or - (iv) there is a direction in force in respect of that person under section 47(2)(g) of the Solicitors Act (Prohibition on restoration to the roll). - (d) No licensed body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit an individual to be a manager or owner of the body if there is an order in force in respect of that individual under section 43 of the Solicitors Act (Control of solicitors' employees and consultants). - (e) No recognised body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit an individual to be a manager or interest holder of the body if: - (i) that person's name has been struck off the roll; - (ii) he/she is suspended from practising as a solicitor, - (iii) his/her practising certificate has been suspended whilst he/she is an undischarged bankrupt; or - (iv) there is a direction in force in respect of that person under section 47(2)(g) of the Solicitors Act (Prohibition on restoration to the roll).

-- (iii) his/her practising certificate has been suspended whilst he/she is an undischarged bankrupt; or - (iv) there is a direction in force in respect of that person under section 47(2)(g) of the Solicitors Act (Prohibition on restoration to the roll). - (v) there is an order in force in respect of that person under section 43 of the Solicitors Act (Control of solicitors' employees and consultants). - (d) No licensed body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit an individual to be a manager or owner of the body if there is an order in force in respect of that individual under section 43 of the Solicitors Act (Control of solicitors' employees and consultants). - (e) No recognised body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit an individual to be a manager or interest holder of the body if: - (i) that person's name has been struck off the roll; - (ii) he/she is suspended from practising as a solicitor, - (iii) his/her practising certificate has been suspended whilst he/she is an undischarged bankrupt; or - there is a direction in force in respect of that person under section 47(2)(g) of the Solicitors Act (Prohibition on restoration to the roll). - (f) No recognised body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit an individual to be a manager or interest holder of the body if there is an order in force in respect of that person under section 43 of the Solicitors Act (Control of solicitors' employees and consultants).
+(f) No recognised body (or manager or employee of such a body) may, except in accordance with the SRA's written permission, permit an individual to be a manager or interest holder of the body if there is an order in force in respect of that person under section 43 of the Solicitors Act (Control of solicitors' employees and consultants).